How Can You Shrink Your Church?

 Though businesses talk about rightsizing and downsizing, I never hear of churches thinking that way.
 And while businesses often divest themselves of assets and product lines that don’t align with their goals, and thereby lose customers in the process, churches seldom do.
 Though we shouldn’t run a church like a business, perhaps this is one lesson we should learn from corporate America.

-Instead of pursuing church growth strategies, maybe we should look for ways to shrink our churches.
+Instead of pursuing church growth strategies, maybe we should look for ways to shrink your church.
 Might we experience greater spiritual success if our gatherings were smaller?

-Here are some ways to shrink our churches:
+Here are some ways to shrink your church:

 Jesus focused on twelve people and gave special attention to three.
 His actions should guide our desire to think small and to then act that way.